 DBus

 DBus stands for Desktop Bus.
-It's a message bus system provided by Linux to allow communication between different processes.
+It's a message bus system in Linux.
+It lets different processes talk to each other.

 Built on top of Unix Domain Sockets

-DBus daemon uses Unix Domain Sockets to allow communication between different processes.
-The producer and the consumer processes connect to the DBus daemon using the sockets.
+The DBus daemon uses Unix Domain Sockets for this.
+The producer and consumer processes connect to the daemon through these sockets.

-As we learnt in file descriptors, every connection to a file creates a file descriptor.
-That's how every connection becomes a full duplex connection.
+As we saw in file descriptors, each connection to a file creates a file descriptor.
+That's how each connection becomes full duplex.

 See sockets for more details.